node-red/node-red-node-test-helper/README.md

 npm install node-red --save-dev
 ```

-2. or link to Node-RED installed globally (recommended) using:
+2. or link to Node-RED installed globally using:

 ```
 npm install -g node-red